Now is the Best Time to Prepare for the Next Economic Downturn

 “Many of my clients were able to obtain products and services at reduced rates because others weren’t able to buy them.
 And now that things are picking up, they are reaping those benefits.
 And rebuilding their reserve.”

 Hauschulz, the Denver medical equipment repair business owner, was able to pay the Internal Revenue Service his 2010 tax bill because a few years back, looking to diversify his 401(k) portfolio, Hauschulz took out a dividend-paying whole life insurance policy.
 At the time, it was retirement savings – not alternative business funding – that prompted his investment.

-The whole life policy Hauschulz selected with the help of David Biondo, a Colorado financial services professional, conforms to the strict guidelines set for Authorized Advisors who receive specialized training in the Bank On Yourself system of safely growing capital.
+The whole life policy Hauschulz selected with the help of David Biondo, a Colorado financial services professional, conforms to the strict guidelines set for Professionals who receive specialized training in the Bank On Yourself system of safely growing capital.
 These policies incorporate a rider or option that significantly increases the growth of the cash value in the policies, which can have as much as forty times more cash value in the early years of the policy than traditionally designed policies.